 YouTuber DissociaDID, who identifies as a DID system, outlined everything Paytas got wrong about the disorder in a video.
 Many people called Paytas out for faking and making light of a serious condition.

-She has since deleted all of these videos, calling them “problematic.”
+They have since deleted all of these videos, calling them “problematic.”

 If you enjoyed this story, continue down the rabbit hole with this explainer on Jake Paul’s controversies.